AmazingDD/FedLEC/README.md

 ## Supported Dataset

-You can download experiment data and put them into specific data folder manually.
+You can download experiment data and manually put them into a specific data folder.

 All data are available in the links below: